pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 Implement multiparty sessions for Kubernetes Access using a more advanced model with support for configurable conditions similar to those of [RFD 26](https://github.com/gravitational/teleport/blob/2fd6a88800604342bfa6277060b056d8bf0cbfb2/rfd/0026-custom-approval-conditions.md).
-Also support defining conditions for required live-viewers in order to initiate and maintain a session.
+Also support defining conditions for required observrs in order to initiate and maintain a session.

 ## Why

-Heavily regulated and security critical industries require that one or more viewers with a certain role are present in Kubernetes Access sessions and viewing it live in order to guarantee that operator does not perform any mistakes or acts of malice.
+Heavily regulated and security critical industries require that one or more observers with a certain role are present in Kubernetes Access sessions and viewing it live in order to guarantee that operator does not perform any mistakes or acts of malice.

-Such viewers need to have the power to end or lock a session immediately should anything go wrong.
+Such observers need to have the power to end or lock a session immediately should anything go wrong.

-To suit everyone this will need a more detailed configuration model based on rules that can be used to define viewers/auditors, their powers and when and in what capacity they are required.
+To suit everyone this will need a more detailed configuration model based on rules that can be used to define observers, their powers and when and in what capacity they are required.

 ## Details